ThanosVk/Sodasense/README.md

 # Sodasense

-Sodasense is a mobile application for Android and IOS made with Flutter that reigster and manage user's location and movement data.
-The application provides multiple screen for viewing the user's daily steps, a map that the user can see the current location and the route that is registered by day, a screen with a compass that shows the north, the address based on the user's current location with the city, postal code, country, longitude, latitude and the altitude.
-On Sensors screen, the user what sensors the device has and the metrics/data of each sensor.
+Sodasense is a mobile application for Android and IOS made with Flutter that register and manage user's location and movement data.
+The application provides multiple screen for viewing the user's daily steps, a map that the user can see the current location and the route that is registered (by a specific day or by several days), a screen with a compass that shows the heading of the device, the address based on the user's current location with the city, postal code, country, longitude, latitude and the altitude.
+On Sensors screen, the user can see what sensors the device has and the metrics/data of each sensor.
 The collected data are saved in a local SQlite database and when the device is connected to the internet it sends the data to a server.

-## Attributes
+## Features

 - Offline first
 - Authorization and authentication with 3rd party service